m7415/market_AI/README.md

-# Stock Market AI
+# Market AI

 ## Description
-This is a project to predict the stock market using AI.
+This is a project to analyze different markets and try to use machine learning to exploit patterns in the data.

+The project is barely started, so there is not much to see here.
+Data comes from [Yahoo Finance](https://finance.yahoo.com/), and from ff14 [Universalis](https://universalis.app/).

 ## Installation